-We know that success in Year 10 and 11 will help you to build the foundations you need to continue your journey towards a fulfilling career in the years ahead.
-Your studies in Year 10 and 11 at Wednesfield Academy will offer you the opportunity to study a wide range of both academic and vocational courses, providing you with the qualifications you will need to follow your chosen career path.
+We know that success in Year 10 and 11 will help to build the foundations you need to continue your journey towards a fulfilling career in the years ahead.
+Your studies in Year 10 and 11 at Wednesfield Academy will provide you with a suite of qualifications that will facilitate further study and access to a wide range of career pathways.

-In order to help you make the best choices, you and your parents /carers need to have high quality information about the choices that are on offer to you.
+In order to help you make the best choices, you and your parents/carers need to have high quality information about the choices on offer to you.
 The information in this options booklet will hopefully provide the answers to any questions you may have.

-We provide a high level of support for our students and believe that a three way partnership between the students, parents / carers and the academy is key to achieving excellence.
-Our aim is to give you all the help and guidance you need in the coming weeks and months so that in September 2022 you can start your new courses with confidence.
+We provide a high level of support for our pupils and believe that a three-way partnership between pupils, parents/carers and the school is key to achieving excellence.
+Our aim is to give you help and guidance in the coming weeks so that in September 2024 you can start your new courses with confidence.

-We will make every effort to ensure that you have your first choices.
-However sometimes it may not be possible to run courses as advertised due to low-take up.
-Please note that we need to have your second choices shown on your completed options form.
+We will make every effort to provide you with your first choice.
+However, sometimes it may not be possible to run courses as advertised due to low take up.
+Please note that we need to have your second and third choice of subjects on your completed options form.

-Please note that exam boards indicated may change.
+Please also note that exam boards indicated may change.

-Please remember that your choices are one part of the decision about what course you will study.
+Please remember that your choices are only part of the decision about what you will study.
 Your teachers will also comment on your suitability for each course.
 Your choices are not guaranteed.